-At The Awakened Heart Center for Conscious Living in Southern Pines, (as of Nov.
-2017, satsang is at 11 am every Sunday at The Yoga Garden, Pittsboro, NC) we have been offering a free and open meditation program every Wednesday evening at 7 p.m. at The Awakened Heart Center for Conscious Living in Southern Pines.
-Initially only a handful of people attended, but over the years more and more have been coming on a regular basis.
+For over 20 years we offered a free, open meditation program every Wednesday evening at 7 p.m. at The Awakened Heart Center for Conscious Living in Southern Pines.
+Initially only a handful of people attended, but over the years more and more came on a regular basis.
 A wonderful community of loving and caring friends emerged.
 People were often surprised to discover their accountant, golfing buddy, riding companion, lawyer, AA sponsor, doctor, gardener, mechanic, soldier, jeweler, daughter, old friend, or minister sitting next to them at the program.
 Everyone was welcome.

 A number of years ago a woman called me about attending the meditation program.
 She was concerned that meditation may be in conflict with her religious beliefs.
 She told me she went to church every Sunday and was deeply committed to her faith.
 I suggested that she attend the meditation program and if at any time she felt uncomfortable with what was going on, she was free to leave.
 And so she came.
 Her mouth fell open when she saw her minister and his wife sitting quietly in the meditation room.
 They had been regulars at the programs for quite some time.